ibinti/ibi-the-watch-cat/README.md

 **todos:**

-ibi needs a vision feedback for model training
+ibi needs a vision feedback

-ibi needs a robotic camera system - eye ball and neck
+ibi needs a robotic camera system (i.e., an eyeball and neck)